OmarAlokali/03-conditionals-and-loops/README.md

 - Create arrays and access values in them.
 - Iterate over and manipulate values in an array.

-> Note: Last class, we worked on data types, arrays, helper methods, and array iterations.
-Check with students to make sure that everyone is comfortable with the materials covered in the last class before introducing the new material.

 ---

 <a name="opening"></a>